Plans fail for lack of counsel,

 Without intentional preparation and mistakes arrive, you may not recover financially.
 But if you do your homework, you can avoid huge headaches and financial disasters.

 Insurance is simply the transfer of risk.
 Once a person understands the importance and the need of insurance, it is easier for him to buy.
 But some people make big mistakes in buying insurance.
 Some are very important, but some insurance are wasteful.

 Sunlife, however, is not primarily a preneed company.
 It is a life insurace company.
-It rarely buys expensive and prime properties, but rather stays on rents.
+No life insurance company failed yet (as fas as I know).